sysfce2/Counter-Strike_yapb-docs/docs/configuring.rst

 -------------------------------------------

 Enables or disables extra hard difficulty for bots.

+It zeroes out any reaction or surprise timers, and allows bots to ignore FOV when searching for enemies.
+It also forces the bots to aim their weapon at the enemy almost immediately.

 Minimum value is ``0``, Maximum value is ``1``, Default value is ``0``.